 Once upon entering a fast food franchise (yes I know it’s not healthy, but oh well) I witnessed a verbal altercation between if you can believe it – two employees!
 From what I could gather, there seems to have been an error on a customer’s order and one employee was trying to place the blame on the other.
 I was somewhat dumbfounded as both employees seemed not to notice that I had entered or that all of the attention of the eat-in diners was upon them.
-Finally, I moved closer to the order station and whispered to get their attention – “Hey – you really shouldn’t do that in front of the customers.”
+Finally, I moved closer to the order station and whispered to get their attention – “Hey – you really shouldn’t do this in front of the customer.”

 I don’t know how many of you have witnessed similar encounter, but I do know it’s not the way one should represent their respective company to customers.
 When errors happen, they should be discussed out of the customer’s sight.
 It’s important to work as a team – not to place blame, especially in front of the customer!
 While it is necessary to determine how the error occurred it’s probably a good idea to not allow it to become heated.
 Employees should be trained to continue to work as a team, even in the midst of an employee induced issue.